Kovnir/Racing/README.md

 | `Grass`  | medium  | low | medium | low |
 | `Ice` | low  | low | low | hight |

-When the car rides through the grass it generate particles and tire tracksю
+When the car rides through the grass it generate particles and tire tracks.

 ### Levels ###